applicaster/developer.applicaster.com/book/ui-builder/ios/RootMenuPlugins.md

 ##Root Menu Plugin infrastructure
-This plugin provides a main navigation structure for the application.
+These plugins provide a main navigation structure for the application.

 1. <a href="#description">Description</a>
 2. <a href="#general">General behaviours</a>